A (Very Special) DAY IN A FRENCH ...by Kristi Espinasse

 "Will I like it?"
 I asked, nervously, letting my husband lead me by the sleeve.

 Opening the front door, I saw the little cherry tree posed just beyond the welcome mat, like a gushing guest.
 I looked closely at the delicate, leafless branches.
-The tiniest buds were burgeoning.
+The tiny buds were burgeoning.

 "Congratulations!"
 Jean-Marc said.
 "I'm so proud of you!"